 Also of interest is that Culver City has more people living here who work in computers and math than 95% of the places in the US.

 Culver City is an extremely ethnically-diverse city.
 The people who call Culver City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Culver City residents report their race to be White, followed by Asian.
 Culver City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.94% of the city’s residents.
-Important ancestries of people in Culver City include English, Irish, Italian, and Russian.
+People of Hispanic or Latino origin account for 20.15% of the city’s residents.
+Important ancestries of people in Culver City include German, Irish, English, Italian, and European.

 The most common language spoken in Culver City is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Chinese.